nivedhidhailamaran-analytics/Superstore-Sales-Analytics/README.md

 **Superstore Sales Analysis & Dashboard**
       using Python and Power BI
+      This project demonstrates end-to-end data analysis and dashboarding skills for business decision-making.
 **Project Overview**

 This project analyzes a retail superstore dataset to uncover key insights into sales performance, profitability, and discount strategies.